ua-snap/unKML/README.md

 ## Setup and installation

-These instructions will install unKML and the components it needs locally, inside your home directory.
+These instructions have been tested on Ubuntu 12.04 LTS.
+They will install unKML and the components it needs locally, inside your home directory.
 This is to avoid impacting the system-wide installation of GDAL, if it exists, since unKML requires a custom build of GDAL with libkml support.

  1. Install libcurl if it is not already installed